qianlongding/edge-ai-suites/metro-ai-suite/metro-vision-ai-app-recipe/loitering-detection/README.md

 - [System Requirements](./docs/user-guide/system-requirements.md): Check the hardware and software requirements for deploying the application.
 - [Get Started](./docs/user-guide/get-started.md): Follow step-by-step instructions to set up the application.
 - [How to Deploy with Helm](./docs/user-guide/how-to-deploy-with-helm.md): How to deploy the application using Helm on a Kubernetes cluster.
+- [How to Run Benchmarking](./docs/user-guide/how-to-benchmark.md): A guide on how to benchmark the application.
 - [Support and Troubleshooting](./docs/user-guide/support.md): Find solutions to common issues and troubleshooting steps.